converged-computing/ensemble-python/README.md

 - *grow*: grow (or request) the cluster to scale up
 - *shrink*: shrink (or request) the cluster to scale down

-For the scale operations, since this brings in the issue of resource contention between different ensembles, we have to assume to start that a request to scale:
+For the scale operations, since this brings in the issue of resource contention between different ensembles, this will typically fall under the responsibility of the GRPC service that can see multiple ensembles and implement something like fair share.
+I have not tested this use case yet.
+The default for each of the above (and all actions) are to be run just once, so if you want to allow grow multiple times, you will need to set `replications`.
+To space them out over heartbeats (checks) you can set a `backoff` period.

-1. Should only happen once.
-If it's granted, great, if not, we aren't going to ask again.
-2. Does not need to consider another level of scheduler (e.g., fair share)

-I started thinking about putting a second scheduler (or fair share algorithm) in the grpc service, but realized this was another level of complexity that although we might work on it later, is not warranted yet.
+When it is time to run several ensembles at once, I am intending on putting this logic (or fair share algorithm) in the grpc service.
+I have not yet because this is another level of complexity that is not warranted yet.

+###### Heartbeat

 Also note that since scale operation triggers might not be linked to job events (e.g., if we want to trigger when a job group has been in the queue for too long) we added support for a heartbeat.
 The heartbeat isn't a trigger in and of itself, but when it runs, it will run through rules that are relevant to queue metrics.
-We see "submit" as two examples in the above, which is a common thing you'd want to do!
-For each action, you should minimally define the "name" and a "label" that typically corresponds to a job group.
-You can also optionally define "repetitions," which are the number of times the action should be run before expiring.
-If you want a backoff period between repetitions, set "backoff" to a non zero value.
-By default, when no repetitions or backoff are set, the action is assumed to have a repetition of 1.
-It will be run once!
-Let's now look at a custom action.
-Here is what your function should look like in your `ensemble.yaml`

 ##### Actions

 Custom actions are also supported, where you define a custom function that in and of itself returns an action!
 Here is an example to extend the above.
 Let's say we want to run the group "echo" again, we might do the following: